gizak/termui/README.md

 `termui` is a cross-platform, easy-to-compile, and fully-customizable terminal dashboard.
 It is inspired by [blessed-contrib](https://github.com/yaronn/blessed-contrib), but purely in Go.

 Now version v2 has arrived!
-It brings new event system, new theme system, new `Buffer` interface and specific colour text rendering.
+It brings new event system, new theme system, new `Buffer` interface and specific colour text rendering. (some docs are missing, but it will be completed soon!)

 ## Installation